 Los Angeles Arboretum and Botanical Gardens

-Located at the base of the San Gabriel mountains, the LA Arboretum is a great place to channel a New England style fall without actually hopping a flight to Maine.
-Boasting 127 acres of trees and plants from all over the world, young explorers will be amazed at the color produced by the Arboretum’s deciduous inhabitants.
-Have them collect fallen leaves from the Freeman’s maple trees for brilliant red tones or snag a few from the Shagbark hickories for beautiful yellow hues.
-Before heading home, be sure to get some snaps in with the most colorful inhabitants of the Arboretum: the peacocks!
+Located at the base of the San Gabriel mountains, the LA Arboretum is a great place to experience a New England-style fall without ever getting on a plane.
+Boasting 127 acres of trees and plants from all over the world, the Arboretum produces a brilliant display of colors.
+Little ones can collect fallen red leaves from all of the Freeman’s maple trees or snag a few beautiful yellow ones fallen from the Shagbark hickories.

 301 North Baldwin Ave.